-PHY 101 Fundamentals of Physics 4 Semester Credits
+PHY 101 Fundamentals of Physics

-The courses centers on the fundamental laws of physics.
+The course centers on the fundamental laws of physics.
 Students become familiar with the basic concepts involving the physics of mechanics, matter, waves, sound, and light.
 Prerequisite: MAT 099 or passing the placement exam

-CHE 101 General/Organic/Biochemistry for Allied Health Professionals 3 Semester Credits
+CHE 101 General/Organic/Biochemistry for Allied Health Professionals